Skip to main content

 Fundamentals

-The question of whether an employer can penalize you for opting out of a for medical reasons touches upon a deeply personal space where your health and your employment intersect.
+The question of whether an employer can penalize you for opting out of a wellness program for medical reasons touches upon a deeply personal space where your health and your employment intersect.
 Your apprehension is understandable.
 It stems from a valid concern about privacy, autonomy, and the right to manage your own health without undue pressure.

 The architecture of a compliant wellness program rests upon its voluntary nature.
 An employer can invite you to participate, offer information, and even provide rewards for engagement.
 They can create programs aimed at improving health outcomes across their workforce.
 A program is considered voluntary when your decision to abstain carries no penalty.
 You retain the freedom to decline participation without facing adverse actions.